Skip to Content

 Ask yourself:

-• Do I mostly fly one airline or shop around for the best fare?
+• Do I mostly fly one airline, or do I shop around for the best fare?

-• Do I want airport lounge access or just skip baggage fees?
+• Do I want airport lounge access, or just to skip baggage fees?

 • Can I use transferable points to maximize redemption value?